ziyoujiyi/shared_numpy/README.md

 3. Copy the generated `_posixshmem*.so` file in the shared\_memory folder to your Python's lib-dynload path, like `cp ./shared_memory/_posixshmem.cpython-37m-x86_64-linux-gnu.so ~/conda/envs/env_sample/lib/python3.7/lib-dynload`.

-4. Copy the shared\_memory folder which include the generated `_posixshmem*.so` file to your project directory.
+4. Copy the shared\_memory folder which include the generated `_posixshmem*.so` file to your project directory, like `cp ./shared_numpy/shared_numpy/ ./your_project_home_directory`.

 5. Enjoy to use shared\_memory in Python3.6/3.7 like in Python3.8 .
+Please pay attention to replace the `from multiprocessing import shared_memory` to `from shared_numpy import shared_memory`.

 Examples
 ---